christian-cahig/FDATE/simulations/musings.md

 ## <a id=sec--transmission-line-telegraph-equation></a>Transmission Line Telegraph Equation

-Consider a transmission line of length $L$ characterized by per-unit-length resistance $R$, shunt conductance $G$,
+Consider a transmission line of length $X$ characterized by per-unit-length resistance $R$, shunt conductance $G$,